finbourne/lusid-sdk-java-preview/sdk/docs/ComplianceApi.md

 <a name="getComplianceRunResults"></a>
 # **getComplianceRunResults**
-> ResourceListOfComplianceRuleResult getComplianceRunResults(runId, page, limit)
+> ResourceListOfComplianceRuleResult getComplianceRunResults(runId, page, limit, filter)

 [EXPERIMENTAL] GetComplianceRunResults: Get the details of a single compliance run.